 Applying the wash is exactly the same as whitewashing furniture.
 Brush it on as if you were painting a piece, but work in small areas.

 STEP 4:: WIPE OFF

 Once you’ve brushed on the wash, wipe it off with a shop towel or old rag.
-This is a messy process so it’s a good idea to wear gloves, otherwise your hands will turn pitch black!
+This is a messy process so it’s a good idea to wear gloves, otherwise, your hands will turn pitch black!
 Work in small areas so the wash doesn’t have a chance to dry.
 If your first coat isn’t dark enough, add another.
-Below, you can see the first coat being applied and wiped away on the table top.
+Below, you can see the first coat is applied and wiped away on the tabletop.
 This table took 3 coats before I was happy with the finish.